 Setting Healthy Boundaries: AITA for Limiting Social Media Use in Relationship?

 AITA for setting boundaries with my partner about social media?
-Find out how a well-intentioned conversation led to feeling controlled and suffocated.
+Find out how a well-intentioned conversation led to feelings of being controlled and suffocated.

 Original Post

-I (28F) have always enjoyed spending time on social media, but lately, I've noticed it's been affecting my focus and productivity negatively.
+I (28F) have always enjoyed spending time on social media, but lately, I've noticed it's been negatively affecting my focus and productivity.
 So, I decided to sit down with my partner, Matthew (30M), and have an open conversation about wanting to cut back on my social media use to improve my concentration.

 Initially, he seemed supportive and understanding of my decision.
 For background, Matthew is also active on social media, but he uses it more casually than I do.